-Eat Better & Lose Weight With Mindful Eating: Cultivating A Better Relationship With Food
+How To Eat Better And Lose Weight With Mindful Eating: Cultivating A Better Relationship With Food

 Eating is such a routine behaviour that it can be done with little or no thought.
 The brain is very good at operating on ‘autopilot’, enabling us to do tasks with little thought or awareness, and this can be very useful.
 However, habits can be formed easily, with some habits being useful and constructive and others being less helpful, even harmful.
 The great thing about habits is that when we don’t have to think too much about things it enables the brain to save energy for more challenging tasks.
 An example of a useful habit we can do on autopilot is driving a car.
 An example of an unhelpful habit we can do on autopilot is eating in front of the TV but being unaware of how much we’re eating and maybe not even noticing the taste.

 Mindless eating is where we consume food without awareness and with little thought.
 It can result in overeating, and it may not even be that enjoyable if we’re not savouring the taste of what we’re eating.
 If we eat mindlessly on a regular basis this can lead to weight gain and health problems.
 In contrast, mindful eating is about being present with the food in front of you, enjoying and appreciating food, whilst eating in accordance with your body’s needs.
 Eating mindfully involves thinking before you eat, checking in with yourself to decide whether to eat, what to eat and how much to eat, and when to stop eating.
 Mindful eating is also about flexibility and balance, and giving yourself permission to eat foods you enjoy as part of a balanced diet rather than trying to avoid ‘bad’ foods and then craving them because you won’t allow yourself to eat them.
 Read my blog post: ‘What Is Mindful Eating?’.